“Discover How To Help Your Sports Kids Be Mentally Tough and Confident When Bullies Strike!”

-Today, you can get our new program for our low price of $97.
-Let us recap what’s included… Get our new program, the 34-page guide for sports parents, the 35-page workbook for sports kids, and nine special bonuses for an low price of $97.
+Today, you can get our program for our low price of $97.
+Let us recap what’s included… Get our program, the 34-page guide for sports parents, the 35-page workbook for sports kids, and nine special bonuses for an low price of $97.

 Are you a member of Kids’ Sports Psychology?
 Members get this program for free and discounts on many other mental game programs for sports kids and parents.

-What’s more, you can download our new program immediately after purchase.
+What’s more, you can download our program immediately after purchase.
 You’ll have no shipping and handling fees!

 Try Our Program — We’ll Take All the Risk!

 We’ll assume all the risk to make this purchase easy for you.
-We are so confident that you and your kids will benefit from our new program that we offer a 100% satisfaction guarantee.
+We are so confident that you and your kids will benefit from our program that we offer a 100% satisfaction guarantee.

-All we ask is that you read, use, and apply the strategies in this new program completely.
-If you don’t like our new program–for any reason at all–email or call us for a full refund within 30 days of your purchase date.
+All we ask is that you read, use, and apply the strategies in this program completely.
+If you don’t like our program–for any reason at all–email or call us for a full refund within 30 days of your purchase date.
 And you keep the free bonuses!